Skip to main content

 Background

-The McCarran-Ferguson Act also limited the application of the antitrust laws to the business of insurance, if and to the extent that, state law regulates the business of insurance.
-However, if states do not regulate insurance, the Sherman Act, the Clayton Act, and the Federal Trade Commission (FTC) Act still apply.
+The Act also affects how federal antitrust laws apply to the business of insurance.
+Under McCarran-Ferguson, federal antitrust laws generally do not apply to the business of insurance when states actively regulate it.
+However, if states do not regulate certain insurance activities, federal laws such as the Sherman Act, the Clayton Act, and the Federal Trade Commission (FTC) Act still apply.

-In today’s world, there is much discussion of deregulation and making things easier for businesses.
-Designing the appropriate and careful regulation of the business of insurance to ensure solvency, promote competitive markets, and ensure sound consumer protection can be challenging.
-It is important for the insurance industry, consumers, insurance producers, and state insurance regulators to remember that the deregulation of the business of insurance is unlike the deregulation of any other sector of the economy.
-The congressional delegation of authority to the states is a contingent delegation of authority.
-There are two contingencies affecting the delegation of authority.
+Under McCarran-Ferguson, there are two contingencies affecting the delegation of authority.
 First, Congress can enact legislation applicable to the business of insurance by mentioning it in a bill and affirmatively stating that the legislation applies to the business of insurance.
 Second, when the states do not enact or maintain laws to regulate the business of insurance, such regulation is left to Congress under the Sherman Act, the Clayton Act, and the FTC Act.

 Actions